Where to study?

 - have the widest range of subjects,courses and facilities

 - Norfolk has four further education colleges: City College Norwich, College of West Anglia, Easton College and East Coast College

 - further education colleges often have more than one centre, for instance:-

 - Paston College and Easton College are part of City College Norwich

 - the College of West Anglia has campuses at King's Lynn, Wisbech and Cambridge

 - East Coast College has campuses at Great Yarmouth and Lowestoft

 Other Norfolk providers - there are several providers in Norfolk who offer full-time Level 2 and Level 3 courses in specialist areas such as art and design, music, musical theatre, media, creative IT and computing.
 Others offer study programmes for young people who haven't achieved 9-4 grades at GCSE which give you the chance to try out various vocational options including engineering, childcare, performing arts and many more.

 Colleges outside of Norfolk - Outside Norfolk, there are some specialist colleges, such as dance and drama schools, or colleges offering courses for students with a disability or learning difficulty.
-If you want to find out more about specialist colleges speak to your school's careers co-ordinator or adviser.
+If you want to find out more about specialist colleges speak to your school's careers leader or adviser.